saurabh2727/Crypto-trading-strategy/README.md

 3. **Add your data files**:
    - Place `training_set.csv` and `public_set.csv` in the project directory
-   - These files are not included in git due to size
+   - Large data files (959MB+) are not included in git due to GitHub size limits
+   - A sample file `public_set_sample.csv` (1000 rows) is included for testing

 ### Running the Strategy